canonical/microcloud/doc/how-to/install.md

 Even if the risk level for a snap differs from the other snaps, the same channel must be used for that snap on all cluster members.
 For example, if you use the `6/edge` channel for the LXD snap, then _all_ cluster members must use that channel for the LXD snap.

-For details about the MicroCloud snap channels, see: {ref}`ref-snaps-microcloud-channels`.
+For details about the MicroCloud snap channels, refer to {ref}`ref-snaps-microcloud-channels`.

 (howto-install-hold-updates)=
 ## Hold updates

 When a new release is published to a snap channel, installed snaps following that channel update automatically by default.
 This is undesired behavior for MicroCloud and its components, and you should override this default behavior by holding updates.
-See: {ref}`howto-update-hold`.
+Refer to {ref}`howto-update-hold` for details.